The Russian invasion of Ukraine that started on Thursday (24 Feb) has resulted in bloodshed as military forces from both countries clash.

 Reuters reports that US officials have detailed 3 main axes of the Russian attack.
 One of them includes an assault by Belarus on the capital, Kyiv.

-With Ukraine’s air defences “effectively eliminated”, a senior Western intelligence official said that Kyiv may fall to the Russian forces “in a matter of hours”.
+With Ukraine’s air defences “effectively eliminated”, a senior Western intelligence official said that Kyiv may fall to the Russian forces “in matter of hours”.

 Associated Press (AP News) reported the sound of several explosions in Kyiv early on Friday (25 Feb).